 This improved and meaningful communication allows marketing to produce more useful content.
 Sales enablement aligns sales and marketing on strategies and goals, which is essential for company growth.

-Effective Sales Enablement Practices
+Sales Enablement Software Best Practices

 Review Sales Process

 The first essential step in creating effective sales enablement is understanding where your sales practices are and how effective they are.
 You can target your sales enablement based on what needs improvement in your company.
 This is a process that never truly ends.
-Within every company, there are ways to improve, streamline and produce newer and better content.
+Within every company, there are ways to improve, streamline, and produce newer and better content.
 By continuously reviewing your sales process, you can help to keep your business growing.

 Too often, a rep wastes their time chasing a lead that is not right for them and reaching a better fit too late.
 Organizing the leads that your sales team receives allows them to be more effective with their time reaching the best fits for your company.
-A lead scoring system allows sales to know who to reach out to first.
+A lead scoring system will enable sales to know who to reach out to first.

 Organize a Content Library